SimonSnider/RedPanda/README.md

 <br></br>

 ### System Arguments
 There are a variety of arguments to pass into RED.
 Below is a full list of what they mean and the types are input they expect.
-For argument field that specify a list of options, specify the list number as input during runtime.
+For argument fields that specify a list of options, specify the list number as input during runtime.

-#### Output File Name
-This specifies the name of the output file.
-This argument does not take in file type as that is generated based on the desired output format.

-#### Architecture
+#### Architecture (-architecture)
-This specifies which architecture to generate and run instructions in.
-Currently MIPS is the only supported instruction set.
+Specifies the instructions set architecture RED PANDA is to run in.
+This also determines the ISA instructions are generated in during run time.

+Valid Options
+* mips32 - The MIPS instruction set
+* x86-64 - The x86-64 or AMD64 instruction set

+Usage Example: ``-architecture=mips32``

+#### Instruction Source (-random_instructions, -bytes_file, -instructions_file)
+Determines the source of instructions during the RED PANDA run.
+Instructions have three different supported sources.
+The -random_instructions option uses RED PANDA's internal instruction generator to randomly generate valid instructions in the system.
+The -bytes_file option allows you to specify a new line delimited file of assembled instructions in byte format.
+The -instructions_file option does the same using unassembled instructions in a chosen ISA.

+##### Random Instructions
+Valid Options
+* Any positive 32-bit integer

+Usage Example: ``-random_instructions=186``

+##### Bytes File
+Valid Options
+* the path to a file holding instruction bytes

+Usage Example: ``-bytes_file=bytes.txt``

-#### Instructions Mode
+##### Instructions File
-This specifies the input format of instructions to the system.
-The default of zero randomly generates instructions in the chosen architecture.
-Byte-specified mode takes a list of pre-assembled bytes corresponding to chosen instructions to run the current architecture.
-Text-specified mode takes a list of chosen unassembled instructions.
-By default these optional modes are given parameters in <a>modules/byte_specifications.txt</a> and <a>modules/instruction_specifications.txt</a> respectively.
+Valid Options
+* the path to a file holding unassembled instructions

+Usage Example: ``-instructions_file=instructions.txt``

-#### Instruction Iterations
+#### Instruction Iterations (-iterations)
-This specifies the number of times each instructions is run through panda with random inputs.
+Specifies the number of times an instruction is run to collect correlation data for a particular register.
+Note that this means that an architecture with 32 registers will run 32 times the entered number.

+Valid Options
+* Any positive 32-bit integer

+Usage Example: ``-iterations=12``

-#### Analysis Model
+#### Analysis Model (-analysis_model)
 This specifies which type of analysis the system will perform.
 Currently reg-correlational and mem-reg-correlational perform the same analysis without or with memory tracking.

+Valid Options
+* Any positive 32-bit integer

+Usage Example: ``-analysis_model=``

-#### Output Format
+#### Output Format (-output_model)
 This specifies the output format of the system.
 By default the system produces a square matrix mapping the correlation between input and output.

-#### Verbose?
+#### Verbose? (-v/--verbose)
 The specifies if you wish the system to output debug and progress messages.

+#### Intermediate Output (-i/--intermediate)
+text

+#### Output Threshold (-threshold)
+text

+#### Random Generation Seed (-seed)
+text

 <h2 id=exampleSection>Examples</h2>